Sensory ecology

 1) State-dependent risk taking

-Size comparison between an adult and a juvenile sand knifefish.
+An adult and a juvenile sand knifefish.